 Resource Planner:

-The entity that develops a long-term (generally one year and beyond) plan for the resource adequacy of specific loads (customer demand and energy requirements) within a Planning Authority Area.
+The entity that develops a long-term (generally one year and beyond) plan for the resource adequacy of specific loads (customer demand and energy requirements) within a Planning Authority area.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to remove the capitalization from the term “Area” because it is not a defined term in Glossary or the ROP.